ElinorKotzott/ElinorKotzott/README.md

 and a Master's degree in English Studies/Linguistics.

 I found my passion for programming in 2024 while still working as a journalist.
-I started teaching myself Java and then got accepted at Masterschool where I started studying in December 2024.
+I started teaching myself Java and then got accepted at Masterschool where I studied from December 2024 to August 2025.

 I specialize in backend engineering, but my goal is to become a full-stack developer.
 <br>